markcallen/cache-cleaner/PRD.md

 - Shows [ENABLED] or [DISABLED] status for each target
 - Displays notes for each target
 - Useful for discovering available cleanup options

+### JSON Mode Behavior
+- When `--json` is provided, the app outputs the initial scan results (including totals and warnings) and exits.
+Cleanup is not performed even if `--clean` is also set.

 ## Out of scope
 - Windows/Linux paths (future)